LilithHafner/PtrArrays.jl/README.md

 # 130.125 ns (3 allocs: 7.875 KiB)
 ```

-The whole package's source code is only about 25 lines (exlcuding comments and whitespace).
+The whole package's source code is only about 44 lines (excluding comments and whitespace),
+half of which is re-implementing Julia's buggy `Core.checked_dims` function.
 [Read it here](https://github.com/LilithHafner/MallocArrays.jl/blob/main/src/MallocArrays.jl)

 ## Alternatives